opendocsg/slw-judgments-backfill/2015_SGHC_173/report.md

 _Trusts_ – _Resulting trusts_ – _Presumed resulting trust_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeals Nos 97 and 99 of 2014 were allowed in part by the Court of Appeal on 13 July 2016.
-See [2016] SGCA 45 .]
+See <span class="citation">[2016] SGCA 45</span> .]

 10 July 2015